StanfordPL/stoke/README.md

 - `stoke debug cfg`: Generate a pdf of a control flow graph.
 - `stoke debug cost`: Compute the cost of a rewrite.
+- `stoke debug diff`: Diff the resulting state of two functions.
+- `stoke debug effect`: Show the effect of a function on the state.
+- `stoke debug formula`: .
 - `stoke debug sandbox`: Step through the execution of a rewrite.
 - `stoke debug search`: View the changes produced by performing and undoing a program transformation.
+- `stoke debug simplify`: Take an x86 program and simplify it (by removing redundant instructions).
 - `stoke debug state`: Check the behavior of operators that manipulate hardware machine states.
+- `stoke debug tunit`: Show the instruction sizes and RIP-offsets for a code.
 - `stoke debug verify`: Check the equivalence of two programs.
 - `stoke benchmark cfg`: Measure the time required to recompute a control flow graph.
 - `stoke benchmark cost`: Measure the time required to compute a cost function.